akamai/terraform-provider-akamai/docs/use-cases/rate-policy.md

 - **deny_custom_{custom_deny_id}**.
 Takes the action specified by the custom dey.
 - **none**.
 No action of any kind is taken if the policy is triggered.

-> **Note**.
-As you'll see later in this documentation, rate policies have a property named `sameActionOnIpv` that indicates whether the same action (for example, **deny**) is used on both IPv4 and IPv6 addresses.
+> **Note:** As you'll see later in this documentation, rate policies have a property named `sameActionOnIpv` that indicates whether the same action (for example, **deny**) is used on both IPv4 and IPv6 addresses.
 When setting a rate policy action, however, you must specify both the IPv4 and IPv6 actions.
 For example, if you don't include the IPv4 action, then your configuration will fail because a required argument (in this example, `ipv4_action`) is missing.

 In our sample configuration, we use the following Terraform block to set the rate policy actions: